Class VI Well Permit Approvals Accelerate as States Gain Primacy

 Restrictions on TCE, PCE, and CTC

-EPA Finalizes Restrictions on Trichloroethylene (TCE), Perchloroethylene (PCE), and Carbon Tetrachloride (CTC)
+EPA Proceeds with Restrictions on Trichloroethylene (TCE), Perchloroethylene (PCE), and Carbon Tetrachloride (CTC)

 The EPA has announced sweeping restrictions on trichloroethylene (TCE), perchloroethylene/tetrachloroethylene (PCE), and carbon tetrachloride (CTC), impacting consumer, commercial, and industrial uses.
 Effective early 2025, these final rules mark a significant regulatory shift.